ethanliu/location-switcher-addon/README.md

-Location Switcher let you switching between sites by click the ☯ icon in address bar.
+Location Switcher lets you switching between sites by click the ☯ icon in address bar.
-In most cases, you would like to switching between development and production sites.
+In most cases, you would like to switch between development and production sites.

 For example: